Associate Professor of English, English Department Chair

 Campus or Site Location: Greeneville

 She received a BA in English literature and creative writing from Georgia College (in Flannery O’Connor’s hometown of Milledgeville, Georgia) in 2003, where she served as an assistant editor of Arts & Letters Journal of Contemporary Culture, and in 2006, earned an MFA in fiction writing from Washington University in St. Louis.
-Patterson’s fiction was selected by Michael Martone to receive an AWP Intro Award, and works of her short fiction have been published in such literary journals as Conjunctions, Salt Hill, Cimarron Review, Cream City Review, DIAGRAM, and elsewhere.
-She currently serves as Fiction and Managing Editor of The Tusculum Review.
+Patterson’s fiction was selected by Michael Martone to receive an AWP Intro Award, and works of her short fiction have been published in such literary journals as Conjunctions, Salt Hill, Cimarron Review, Cream City Review, DIAGRAM, Unstuck, and elsewhere.
+She currently serves as Editor of The Tusculum Review.